tonyko77/Rolf3D/README.md

 ### In progress / next TODOs:

-- Sprites - only decoration sprites, for now
-  - !! already started - see TraversedCell in RayCaster
+- (NEXT) BUG: doors MUST NOT CLOSE while actor in door cell !!
 - Push Walls
-- doors MUST NOT CLOSE while actor in door cell !!
 - REFACTORING:
   - move 3D rendering to a separate mod, to separate rendering from game world modeling?
     - might be problematic - both rendering and modeling are tied to livemap !!